“Trainer Difficulty” is absolutely the most misunderstood Zwift setting (Menu>Settings). Zwift’s help video says:

-Trainer Difficulty is set at 50% by default, which is why Zwift says it “treats the gradient as half of the true grade.”
-So when you hit a 10% grade in Zwift, it feels like a 5% grade in the real world.
+Trainer Difficulty is set to 50% by default, which is why Zwift says it “treats the gradient as half of the true grade.”
+So when you hit a 10% climb in Zwift, your trainer is only giving you the resistance of a 5% climb.

 Lowering your Trainer Difficulty decreases resistance changes on hills.
 You still have to put in the same amount of power to get up (and down) the hill, but you will “feel” the hill less.

-Another way to look at it: the Trainer Difficulty setting determines how much shifting you will need to do.
-Where you might typically use 7 of your gears when riding at the default 50% setting, lowering it to 25% would let you ride and only use ~3 gears, since the uphills and downhills will feel less steep.
+Another way to look at it: Trainer Difficulty determines how much shifting you will need to do.
+Where you might typically use ~7 of your gears when riding at the default 50% setting, lowering it to 25% would let you ride and only use ~4 gears, since the incline changes are less dramatic.

-It is important to understand that lowering or raising Trainer Difficulty does not change the power needed to get up the hill.
-You still have to put out the same cumulative watts to move the same distance as before… you’ll just be doing it in a different gear.
+Changing Trainer Difficulty does not change the power needed to get up the hill.
+You still have to put out the same watts to move the same distance as before… you’ll just be doing it in a different gear.

 “Trainer Difficulty” really is a misleading name for the setting.
 Perhaps “Gradient Feel” or “Trainer Realism” would be better.

-What’s the solution for smart trainer riders?
-Lower the difficulty slider to 25-40%.
+Trainer Difficulty can help here.
+Try lowering it to 25-40% when racing.
 This will make hills seem less steep, and allow you to put more power into the downhills.
-Give it a try and mess around with the setting until it feels good to you.
+Give it a try and tweak the setting until it feels good to you.

 For more on this topic, read Trainer Difficulty On Descents: Did You Know? and Hanging with the Group Over Gradient Changes.
 Also–don’t forget the Supertuck!

 Should I Change My Trainer Difficulty Setting?